hectorcorrea/webdev-nutshell/tutorial.md

 </html>
 ```

+Now load this file in your browser, notice how there is text in **bold**, *italic*, a link to another page, and an even an image.
+Can you find in the HTML above where these elements are defined?

 The [Mozilla web site](https://developer.mozilla.org/en-US/docs/Web/HTML) has a wealth of information to understand HTML and how to structure a web page.

 HTML is what defines the *content* and the *structure* of a web page, but to style a page we use an additional language: CSS.

 ## CSS